These preventative measures can save you from maintenance hassles during the summer season. Happy spring cleaning!

 Search for signs that indicate insects and critters have colonized.
 Also, search aggressively for mold, which often takes the form of gray or black blotches that look like staining.
 Proper insulation and good ventilation will deter mold growth in the attic.
 By taking action during the spring, it will prevent the problem from developing in the warmer months ahead.

 Check grout and look for cracks and excessive deterioration.
 Regrout and seal if necessary.
-Also, confirm no pipes are not leaking.
+Also, confirm no pipes are leaking.

 If you have a masonry chimney, check the joints between bricks or stones.
 Have any fallen out?
 Is there vegetation growing out of them?
 Both signal water infiltration and should be checked by a professional to prevent water damage.

 Make sure your fire & carbon monoxide alarms are working, as well as any additional security and safety systems in the rental unit.
 Be sure to replace batteries twice a year.
 Always have a working fire extinguisher near the kitchen to prevent fires.